redis/docs/content/operate/kubernetes/release-notes/7-4-2-releases/_index.md

 <span title="Check mark icon">&#x2705;</span> Supported – This distribution is supported for this version of Redis Enterprise Software for Kubernetes.

-<span title="Deprecated" class="font-serif">:warning:</span> Deprecated – This distribution is still supported for this version of Redis Enterprise Software for Kubernetes, but support will be removed in a future release.
+<span title="Deprecation warning" class="font-serif">:warning:</span> Deprecated – This distribution is still supported for this version of Redis Enterprise Software for Kubernetes, but support will be removed in a future release.

 <span title="X icon">&#x274c;</span> End of life – Support for this distribution ended.